 McLaren F1

 The McLaren F1 from the 1990s is one of the most iconic supercars ever made.
-It features a 6.1-liter V12 engine developed by BMW, a gold-covered engine bay, a central driving position, a three-seat cabin, and even has reasonable luggage space.
+It features a 6.1-liter V12 engine developed by BMW, a gold-covered engine bay, a central driving position, a three-seat cabin, and even reasonable luggage space.

 Lamborghini Countach